MicrosoftDocs/visualstudio-docs/docs/profiling/instrument-dotnet-framework-component-and-collect-timing-data.md

 ms.workload:
   - dotnet
 ---
-# How to: Instrument a stand-alone .NET Framework component and collect timing data with the profiler from the command line
+# Instrument a stand-alone .NET Framework component and collect timing data with the profiler from the command line

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-This topic describes how to use Visual Studio command-line profiling tools to instrument a .NET Framework, .NET Core, or .NET 5+ component such as an .*exe* or .*dll* file, and to collect detailed timing data.
+This topic describes how to use Visual Studio command-line profiling tools to instrument a .NET Framework component such as an .*exe* or .*dll* file, and to collect detailed timing data.

 > [!NOTE]
+> For .NET Core and .NET 5+, see [Measure application performance from the command line](../profiling/profile-apps-from-command-line.md) for command line instrumentation scenarios.
+VSInstr is not supported for .NET Core and .NET 5+ binaries.
+Although VSInstr is supported for .NET Framework, we recommend using [VSDiagnostics.exe](../profiling/profile-apps-from-command-line.md) instead, since it provides dynamic instrumentation.

+> [!NOTE]
 > To get the path to the profiling tools, see [Specify the path to command line tools](/previous-versions/visualstudio/visual-studio-2017/profiling/specifying-the-path-to-profiling-tools-command-line-tools).
 On 64-bit computers, both 64-bit and 32-bit versions of the tools are available.
 To use the profiler command-line tools, you must add the tools path to the PATH environment variable of the Command Prompt window or add it to the command itself.

- To collect detailed timing data from a .NET Framework component by using the instrumentation method, you use the [VSInstr.exe](../profiling/vsinstr.md) tool to generate an instrumented version of the component and the [VSPerfCLREnv.cmd](../profiling/vsperfclrenv.md) tool to initialize profiling environment variables.
+ To collect detailed timing data from a .NET Framework by using the instrumentation method, you use the [VSInstr.exe](../profiling/vsinstr.md) tool to generate an instrumented version of the component and the [VSPerfCLREnv.cmd](../profiling/vsperfclrenv.md) tool to initialize profiling environment variables.
 You then start the profiler.

  When the instrumented component is executed, timing data is automatically collected to a data file.
 You can pause and resume data collection during the profiling session.